HououinKyouma01/ChouMegumiDownload/README.md

 ---

-## 🌟 Features That'll Make Your Hear Go "DokiDoki!"
+## 🌟 Features That'll Make Your Heart Go "DokiDoki!"

 - 🎞️ **Subtitle Sorcery**: Extracts, tweaks, and remuxes subtitles like magic!
+You can replace anything!
 - 🚄 **Shinkansen-Fast Downloads**: Parallel and chunked downloading for speed that'll make your head spin!
 - 🗂️ **Kodi-Friendly Organization**: Sorts episodes using the TVDB standard, perfect for Kodi and Plex!
 - 🔐 **SFTP Superpowers**: Connects to your seedbox faster than you can say "Nani?!"